Cease-fire deal over Nagorno-Karabakh sees protests in Armenia, celebrations in Azerbaijan

 Nagorno-Karabakh’s independence declaration led to the 1988-1994 war and to Azerbaijan’s loss of the region along with seven adjacent areas.

 Three decades of talks failed to resolve the impasse although Nagorno-Karabakh independence is not recognized internationally.
+France and the United States, co-chairs with Russia of the Minsk Group of the Organization for Security and Co-operation in Europe — which has mediated efforts to resolve the conflict — played no part in the agreement, Russia’s Foreign Ministry said.

 Pashinyan, the Armenian leader, said he took the “extremely difficult decision” to agree to the cease-fire because the military had insisted on it.
+He said the decision was “inexpressibly painful for me personally and our people.”

+“I made this decision after the army kept insisting for a long time on the need to take such a step.
+The army said that it is necessary to stop, that there are certain problems and they either do not see the possibility to solve them or the resources for their resolution have been exhausted,” he said.

-Nagorno-Karabakh President Arayik Harutyunyan said he had given his consent and that he had no choice but to agree to save lives and avoid the loss of more territory.
+Nagorno-Karabakh President Arayik Harutyunyan said there was no choice but to agree to save lives and avoid the loss of more territory.

 Armenia’s Defense Ministry released a statement Tuesday saying the military had “done everything possible and impossible” in the war against Azerbaijan.